 Biodiversity

-SCA’s forests provide a habitat for many flora and fauna, and we want this to continue in the future.
+SCA’s forests provide a habitat for a variation on flora and fauna, and we want this to continue in the future.
 The development and preservation of biodiversity is the most important sustainability target in our forest management.
 This means there must be a variety of different habitats in our forests and we therefore strive to develop, preserve and recreate habitats for species with special requirements.

 Our forests contain many values.
 In addition to binding large amounts of CO₂ and providing sustainable raw materials, the forest also contains great biodiversity that we preserve and develop.
 We exclude areas that provide vital habitats for sensitive flora and fauna from forest management through voluntary set-asides.
 Alternative methods are used to manage other areas to improve conditions for species with special requirements.
 We also endeavor to recreate habitats that are scarce.
 Areas left as small conservation patches during harvesting also offer great benefits for many species.